-Waterworks District No. 5 of the Parish of St. Mary ("District") was created by Ordinance No. 595 of the St. Mary Parish Police Jury (predecessor to the St. Mary Parish Council), on September 5, 1954, for the purpose of establishing, acquiring, constructing, maintaining and operating a waterworks system for the benefit of the people of the District.
+Waterworks District No. 5 of the Parish of St. Mary ("District") was created by Ordinance No. 595 of the St. Mary Parish Pohce Jury (predecessor to the St. Mary Parish Council), on September 5, 1954, for the purpose of establishing, acquiring, constructing, maintaining and operating a waterworks system for the benefit of the people of the District.
 The District is governed by a board of seven members.
-These board members are appointed by the St. Mary Parish Council.
+These board members are appointed by the St. Mary Parish Council

-In September 2016, the St. Mary Parish Council adopted Ordinance No. 2060 the purpose of which was to combine the operations of the District with the operations of Sewerage District No. 5 of the Parish of St. Mary and Sewerage District No. 8 of the Parish of St. Mary.
+In September 2016, the St. Mary Parish Council adopted Ordinance No 2060 the purpose of which was to combine the operations of the District with the operations of Sewerage District No 5 of the Parish of St. Mary and Sewerage District No. 8 of the Parish of St. Mary.
 The entities were combined to create St. Mary Parish Water and Sewer Commission No. 3 (the "Commission") whose boundaries would comprise the entirety of the boundaries of the three consolidated districts.
-The Commission is governed by a separate board of commissioners appointed by the St. Mary Parish Council from the members of the three consolidated districts.
-The Commission assumed all operations formerly conducted by each of the individual districts other than those actions to which the District maintained legal obligations to bondholders and employees.
+The Commission is governed by a separate board of commission assumed all operations formerly conducted by each of the individual districts other than those actions to which the District maintained legal obligations to bondholders and employees.
 Upon satisfaction of these obligations, the St. Mary Parish Council intends to adopt ordinances to formally abolish the District.